Do I Have an Age Discrimination Case?

 How to Prove Age Discrimination

 Age discrimination happens when a company unfairly treats an employee.
-It can be direct, such as if an employer promotes an older worker instead of a younger coworker with the same qualifications.
+It can be direct, such as if an employer promotes a younger worker instead of an older co-worker with the same qualifications.
 Age discrimination can also appear in more indirect ways.
-For example, the tech industry notoriously hires younger individuals, with workers older than 35 often considered too old for the job.
+For example, the tech industry notoriously hires younger individuals, with workers older than 40 feeling that their age might be an issue when applying for another tech job.

 Signs of workplace ageism include:

-- The employee is in the protected age class.
+• The employee is in the protected age class of over 40 years of age.

 Employees who feel their employer has subjected them to age discrimination — or other forms of discrimination in the workplace — can file a charge of discrimination with the EEOC.
 This document certifies that an employer committed age discrimination.
 You must file a charge of discrimination within 180 days of the incident if you wish to preserve both federal and state claims.
 This step is essential to file a lawsuit.